akshinmustafayev/EasyJob/README.md

 * You can rename Tabs from the _Settings->Workflow->Remove current tab_ context menu
 * You can remove Tabs from the _Settings->Workflow->Rename current tab_ context menu
 * You can remove Add buttons from the _Settings->Workflow->Add button to current_ tab context menu
+* You can reorder buttons from the _Settings->Workflow->Reorder buttons in current_ tab context menu

 ## Configuration